 Planning Criteria, Assessment Practices and Tools

-We employ various system planning criteria to plan, design, build and operate our transmission system in a safe, reliable and economic manner to meet the needs of its customers while maintaining compliance with NERC standards.
-This criteria applies to the ATC transmission system operated at 69-kV and above.
+We employ various system planning criteria to plan, design, build and operate our transmission system in a safe, reliable and economic manner to meet the needs of our customers while maintaining compliance with North American Electric Reliability Corporation (NERC) standards.
+We apply these criteria to the transmission system operated by ATC.

 Planning Assessment Practices

-American Transmission Company (ATC) generally subscribes to the zone approach to transmission planning assessment using a multi-level planning concept.
-Diagrams of the planning zones for which regional plans have been developed by ATC are attached in the response to Part 3 of Federal Energy Regulatory Commission (FERC) Form 715 and show the existing transmission facilities, 100-kV and above, within ATC’s transmission system.
+ATC generally subscribes to the zone approach to transmission planning assessments using a multi-level planning concept.
+Diagrams of the planning zones for which plans have been developed by ATC are a part of our annual 10-Year Assessment.

-ATC employs the long-standing practice of using power flow analysis to identify needs and limitations and to evaluate alternative mitigation measures.
-ATC identifies limitations and needs by simulating non-simultaneous and selected simultaneous outages of each line, transformer, bus section, and generator.
-ATC does implement operating guides, such as opening lines and bus sections, to mitigate limitations (overloads, low voltages, etc.) during extreme flow conditions.
+ATC employs the long-standing practice of using power flow (steady state) analyses to identify system limitations and to evaluate alternative mitigation measures.
+ATC identifies limitations by simulating non-simultaneous and select concurrent facility outages that include line, transformer, bus section, reactive power and generator facilities.
+ATC may implement operating guides, such as opening lines and bus sections, to mitigate limitations (e.g., overloads and low voltages) during extreme flow conditions.

-ATC also conducts dynamic stability analyses within each of its zones to assess the ability of its system to withstand power system disturbances.
-Many of these analyses have been or are being conducted in conjunction with proposed generation interconnections.
-Other independent analyses are being conducted to assess dynamic and/or voltage stability performance.
+ATC also conducts dynamic stability analyses within each of its zones to assess the ability of its system to withstand the dynamics of power system disturbances.
+Many of these analyses are conducted in conjunction with proposed generation interconnections.
+In addition to generation connection studies, other analyses are conducted to assess dynamic or voltage stability performance.

-ATC develops transmission projects to address the congestion issues in its footprint and beyond.
-ATC uses the PROMOD model to analyze congestion across the ATC footprint and surrounding systems and develops projects that will relieve the congestion.
+ATC develops transmission projects to address appropriate congestion issues in its footprint and beyond.
+ATC uses the PROMOD software to analyze congestion across the ATC footprint and surrounding systems and develops projects that will relieve the congestion.

-As part of MISO, ATC participates in the MISO Transmission Expansion Planning (MTEP) process.
-ATC participates actively in all portions of MISO’s planning efforts, including numerous committees and task forces, in regional and economic study efforts and in development of the MTEP.
+As part of MISO, ATC participates in the MISO Transmission Expansion Plan (MTEP) process.
+ATC participates actively in all portions of MISO’s planning efforts such as regional and economic study efforts and development of the MTEP, including numerous committees and task forces.

-ATC solicits public and other stakeholder input on the identification of ultimate solutions through its iterative planning process.
-Projects may be modified as potential solutions listed in this assessment and further developed to address the specific needs identified by all stakeholders.
-The solutions selected to address the needs and limitations identified will reflect the input of transmission planning process stakeholders, including customers, state and local officials, the public, and coordination with other planning processes, to the extent possible.
+ATC solicits public and other stakeholder input to identify ultimate solutions through its iterative planning process.
+Potential solutions listed in this assessment may be modified and further developed to address the specific needs identified by all stakeholders.
+The solutions selected to address the needs and limitations identified will reflect the input of transmission planning process stakeholders, including customers, state and local officials and the public and will be coordinated with other planning processes, to the extent possible.

-Specific opportunities for public and stakeholder participation in the planning process are provided in accordance with ATC’s portion of the MISO tariff, Attachment FF – ATCLLC.
-In particular, this tariff, filed with and approved by FERC, addresses portions of FERC Orders 890 and 1000 calling for open, inclusive and transparent planning processes.
+Specific opportunities for public and stakeholder participation in the planning process are provided in accordance with ATC’s portion of the MISO Tariff, Attachment FF – ATCLLC.
+In particular, the MISO Tariff, approved by FERC, addresses portions of FERC Orders 890 and 1000 calling for open, inclusive and transparent planning processes.
 Attachment FF – ATCLLC coverage includes planning processes and functions as well as opportunities for stakeholders to participate.
 The planning processes and functions include: